 - Gather evidence to support your claim

 - Request evidence from the other party to determine their strategy

 - Conduct depositions of witnesses and defend your deposition

 - Present your case to a jury at trial

 Only about 3% of cases reach a verdict.
 Even after filing a lawsuit, your case will likely settle.
 As your lawyer litigates your case, the lawyer will continue to talk to the other side about a settlement.

 Learning More About What a Lawyer Does

-To discuss your case with a knowledgeable Tampa personal injury lawyer, contact Roman Austin Personal Injury Lawyers to schedule a free consultation.
+To discuss your case with a knowledgeable Clearwater personal injury lawyer, contact Roman Austin Personal Injury Lawyers to schedule a free consultation at (727) 787-2500.